-Progress out of Poverty Index (PPI)
+Poverty Probability Index (PPI)

 The PPI is a 10-question survey tool which enables microfinance institutions to accurately select clients from their particular target group.
 If used over time, the tool can provide insight into whether a client’s economic situation has changed.

 Oikocredit promotes the implementation of PPI among its partners to ensure they remain committed to serving disadvantaged people.

 The SPIs are used as a social audit tool, similar to a financial audit.
 The tool focuses on process management, by examining an organization's stated objectives and the effectiveness of its systems for achieving them.
 SPIs analyze social performance using a wide range of indicators, covering four dimensions: